-In the case of there being bruises or observed injuries, the Body Map which is available from the DSL should be completed.
+In the case of there being bruises or observed injuries, the Body Map element of the CPOMS entry record form should be completed.

-Minor concerns or 'niggles' should be recorded on CPOMS and brought to the attention of the DSL.
+Minor concerns or 'niggles' should also be recorded on CPOMS and brought to the attention of the DSL.